Drunk on Colour

 What to Know

-• Gecko's expert English-speaking local tour guide throughout the tour, and local site guides at some sites.
+• Gecko's expert English-speaking local Tour Leader throughout the tour, and local site guides at some sites.

-• Sightseeing (not including entrance fees): Casablanca's Mosque of Hassan II; Meknes' old medina; Fes-El-Bali's souk; Ifrane; Midelt; Gorges du Ziz; Ksar of Meski; Todra Gorge; ‘road of 1000 kasbahs’; Dades Gorge; mud-brick home at Skoura; Ait Benhaddou; Telouet; Marrakech and Essaouira.
+• Sightseeing: Entrance to Casablanca's Mosque of Hassan II; Meknes' old medina; entrance and guided tour of Volubilis, Fes-El-Bali's souk; Ifrane; Midelt; Gorges du Ziz; Ksar of Meski; Todra Gorge; ‘road of 1000 kasbahs’; Dades Gorge; mud-brick home at Skoura; Ait Benhaddou; Telouet; Marrakech and Essaouira.

 • Camel ride and overnight desert camping.